+- Bradypnea or slowed breathing

 - Confusion and impaired cognition

+- Shallow breathing

 - A thready or weak pulse

 - Apathy

-- 32

 8. How to Manage Tent Camping on High-Wind Nights

 High winds?
 Sleep in shifts.
 "Someone will have to check the tent's rigging every few hours," explains cold-weather expert, Finnegan.
 "If you wait too long to tighten a line [because you don't want to leave your warm bag], the damage to the structure will be impossible to control."
 Think about it: The less surface area gusty, cold air and wind have to push against your rigging, the better.
 Opt for a tent with a maximum wind rating if you like to adventure in terrain with unpredictable breezes.